girikgarg8/React/Chapter-5 Let's get hooked/Chapter_5_Class_Notes.md

 ```

 Important point: The above is a syntax to only get the named imports, we can't get default exports by following this syntax of global Object.

+There's a debate in the React community, some people prefer to use .jsx extension for the components, so for example, instead of using the Header.js file, I can use the Header.jsx filename too.
+Using .jsx extension may break the code for some external libraries, but for most pruposes it will work.
+In this course, we'll go for .js convention, but .jsx can also be used.